-You need to know when to start shopping for those best outdoor TVs and also large indoor TV sizes, and when to act fast!
+You need to know when to start shopping for the best outdoor TVs and also large indoor TV sizes, and when to act fast!

 The biggest TVs tend to have the most limited quantities and can sell out very quickly, so it’s important to be prepared.
-Let’s talk about shopping online and in the store, and the best times to do both!
+Let’s talk about shopping online and in the store and the best times to do both!
 Buying on a deal makes screen size a non-issue when choosing your favorite TV.
 You’ll have the best TV in your house in no time.

 If you have a very definite idea in mind for your TV size, like a great 90-inch TV or 43-inch TV, it will probably be easier to find online.
 Plus, no waiting in line!
 Unless, of course, the website is down.
 Sometimes it’s even possible to find the best TV on social media, through tools like Facebook Marketplace.
 While there are many great places to buy TVs, you still want to look at all the relevant reviews before making any purchase.

 Note that sites like Amazon are very good about telling you how many of a specific product are left in stock, as well as the top TV prices, which can give you valuable clues about when to take action.

-Black Friday weekend will absolutely have some great online deals for TVs and it’s probably worth checking from Friday onwards.
+Black Friday weekend will absolutely have some great online deals for TVs, and it’s probably worth checking from Friday onwards.
 It’s widely known that Black Friday is the best time to jump on TV deals.

 Prime Day is typically located in July.